The Rosy Room FAQS

 No you do not need a referral to see a psychologist at The Rosy Room.
-You can ring us today to book in with one of our local Springfield Lakes Psychologists at The Rosy Room.
-However, if you meet criteria for a mental illness you can obtain a Mental healthcare plan from your GP which will mean your sessions will be rebated by Medicate, making them much more affordable.
+You can ring us today to book in with one of our local Springfield Psychologists at The Rosy Room.
+However, if you meet criteria for a mental illness you can obtain a Mental healthcare plan from your GP which will mean your sessions will be rebated by Medicare, making them much more affordable.
 You need this plan in place first before your initial appointment to access the rebate.
 You are welcome to see us a few times privately first if you need some support before you have time to get the plan in place.

 Your session with your psychologist at The Rosy Room will usually be 50-60 minutes.
 You will decide with your psychologist how often you should attend therapy.
 This could be weekly, fortnightly or even monthly depending on your situation.
 Therapy needs to suit you and your lifestyle and our psychologists are flexible to working with you in a way that will best support your needs.